 To be honest, this is stuff a lot of homeowners don’t want to deal with.
 However, before you become overwhelmed, check out the websites of Rain Bird and Toro for great consumer information on planning, layout and installation of a do-it-yourself irrigation system.
-Orbit Irrigation Systems has an online video tutorial that is very helpful.
-They’ll take you through the installation step-by-step and explain the use of zones, timers and rain delay controllers.

 For flower beds, plants and trees, you really don’t want to use a sprinkler system.
 One of the most effective ways to water these areas and use only a fraction of the water is to incorporate a soaker hose or, better yet, a drip irrigation system.
 A soaker hose is simply a rubber hose that is porous and allows water to slowly seep out of it to the surrounding area.

-A drip irrigation system can directly target the roots of your plants and flowers without watering any of the surrounding area which can save up to 30% of the water used for irrigation.
+A drip irrigation system can directly target the roots of your plants and flowers without watering any of the surrounding areas which can save up to 30% of the water used for irrigation.
 You can also add a little pizzazz to your flower beds by using decorative items to distribute the water.
 Orbit Irrigation has some cool little bugs that you attach to your drip system.

 There are several things you can do to help cut the waste of watering.
 One of them I already mentioned, which is using drip irrigation for flower beds, plants and trees instead of a directional sprinkler.
 Here are a few more tips:

 - Water in the early morning hours, preferably from 5:00-10:00 AM.
 Watering in the middle of the day means you lose a good 30%-40% from evaporation.
 Watering at night means you stand the chance of developing fungus on your vegetation.